 #1 – Active vs. Passive Funds

 The first classification of types of mutual funds is done on the basis of whether the fund is active or passive.
-Both the investment approaches differ in how manager wants to invest money and generate returns for account holders.
-Active funds seek to outperform a specific benchmark it has set for itself such as S&P 500 or BSE Sensex.
-To achieve this, active funds buy and sell stocks and manager pay attention to factors like economy, political situations, and other trends.
-He also does research around stock specific factors like ratio analysis, earnings growth, cash flow available to shareholders and future financial projections etc.
+Both the investment approaches differ in how the manager wants to invest money and generate returns for account holders.
+Active funds seek to outperform a specific benchmark it has set for itself, such as the S&P 500 or BSE Sensex.
+To achieve this, active funds buy and sell stocks, and managers pay attention to factors like economy, political situations, and other trends.
+He also does research around stock-specific factors like ratio analysis, earnings growth, cash flow available to shareholders and future financial projections, etc.

-Passive funds on the other hand try to mimic the holdings of a particular index to create similar returns.
-Manager buys index stocks and applies same weighting.
+Passive funds, on the other hand, try to mimic the holdings of a particular index to create similar returns.
+The manager buys index stocks and applies the same weighting.
 The objective here is not to beat the index but to remain closer to it.
-Since index funds require less research and other operational activities, the cost of buying it is less than an active fund.
+Since index funds require less research and other operational activitiesOperational ActivitiesOperating activities generate the majority of the company's cash flows since they are directly linked to the company's core business activities such as sales, distribution, and production., the cost of buying it is less than an active fund.

-In last five years, passive funds saw lot of inflows and their assets under management increased many folds on account of lower fees and better performance than active funds.
+In the last five years, passive funds saw a lot of inflows, and their assets under management increased many folds on account of lower fees and better performance than active funds.